Cuprate/old_book/src/README.md

 The two documentations are made to be read together.

-If you believe that there is an error somewhere or something seems difficult to understand, please let us know in the issues section
+If you believe that there is an error somewhere or something seems difficult to understand, please let us know in the issues section.

 ## Support